HomeBUSINESSBizTaxWhat Are High Value Transactions Watched by Income Tax Department?

 INCOME TAX DEPARTMENT

-4. Immovable property
+4. Immovable Property

 In case of purchase or sale of the immovable property exceeding Rs.
 30,00,000, then the registrar or the sub-registrar appointed under Registration Act, 1908, is required to provide the information to the income tax department.
 Also, note that Rs 30,00,000 is the stamp duty value or the value mentioned in the registry irrespective of the market value.
 Market value may be high.

-5. Foreign currency
+5. Foreign Currency

 If a person purchases foreign currency or expenses incurred in foreign currency via debit cards or traveller’s cheque or any other instrument for more than Rs 10,00,000 in a year, then a foreign currency dealer is required to report this transaction to the income tax department.
 It is very necessary as the income tax department shall verify that his income should be able to justify his expenses on foreign visits.

-6. RBI instruments
+6. RBI Instruments

 Cash payment for purchasing prepaid RBI bonds or other instruments for the amount exceeding Rs.
 10,00,000 during a year shall be reported to the department.
+If you’re interested in how deferred taxes impact corporate finance, dive into our comprehensive explanation on All About DTA & DTL – Deferred Tax Asset.
+It breaks down the complexities of deferred tax assets and liabilities, enhancing your understanding of corporate tax planning.

-7. Cash payment > Rs 2,00,000
+7. Cash Payment > Rs 2,00,000

 If a person makes a payment for any goods or service in cash, of an amount exceeding Rs.
 2,00,000 during a financial year to a person who is liable to get his accounts audited under section 44AB of the Income Tax Act, then such person shall report such transaction to the income tax department.
+For those dealing with investments in shares and mutual funds, it’s crucial to understand the implications of capital gains tax.
+Explore our detailed analysis on Tax on Capital Gain – STCG, LTCG, and Dividends, where we clarify how short-term and long-term gains are taxed, helping you plan your investments wisely.

-8. TDS or TCS statements
+8. TDS or TCS Statements

 The income tax department verifies whether the return filed by the assessee is in line with the TDS/TCS statements or not.
 Many times, there are cases when the income reflects in the TDS statement or 26AS but is not disclosed by the assessee in the return.
 In such cases, the department issues notice to the assessee.

-9. Change in ratios
+9. Change In Ratios

 The department compares the basic ratios like gross profit ratio, net profit ratio, turnover, etc., from the previous years and accordingly, issues notice if it finds a major variation from the previous year.